1883-84 Goodbye Whiteinch

 Andrew Duff was missing for a home match against Morton the following week, which kicked off late owing to the Annual Sports at the West of Scotland Cricket Ground nearby.
 Thistle were soon 2-0 up through Suter and Beaton and after the break Ewing and Beaton again scored to win 4-1.

 Eadie deputised well against Morton for the absent Duff, and Duff was again missing the following week, playing for Hearts in a game against Queen’s Park.
-Thistle lost 2-1 to Johnstone at Muir Park.
+Thistle won 3-0 over Johnstone at Muir Park.

 Ironically, Thistle’s next arranged match was against Hearts at Muir Park, and there was some debate over who Andrew Duff would turn out for.
 It was Thistle that he played for and had a splendid game.
 Jerry Suter, Beaton and Robertson scored in a 3-2 victory.

 The end of a season had become unthinkable without a match to decide the local champions, and Thistle visited Inchview to play Partick.
 Strong wind made things difficult for both teams in the first half, and Beaton gave Thistle the lead after half an hour.
 In the second period Suter, Patterson and Robertson twice scored after good passing moves to give Thistle their sixth successive victory over Partick, by 5-0.